wonderbirds-katas/AdventOfCode2022/README.md

 7. Fix the namespace names in the `.cs` files of the projects
 8. Edit the `.csproj` of the test project and fix the dependency to the console application project
 9. Run the tests
-10. Update README.md for the new project
+10. Update README.md for the new project (adopt the README.md from an existing puzzle solution)